Thermal Conductivity Paper Database

 Phonon thermal conductivity suppression of bulk silicon nanowire composites for efficient thermoelectric conversion

 Vertically-aligned silicon nanowires (SiNWs) are investigated for their use as thermoelectric materials.
 Using a silver-induced electroless-etching method, SiNWs of varying lengths are prepared, which are expected to have lower thermal conductivities as compared to bulk silicon.
-A thermal constants analyzer is used to perform the ...
+A thermal constants analyzer is used to perform the thermal analysis of the SiNWs, and thermal conductivity values are reduced by up to 43%.
+Theoretical models are then used to explain the quantitative results obtained ...

 Author(s): , , ,